GATT, Its Purpose, History, with Pros and Cons

 GATT and WTO

 GATT lives on as the foundation of the WTO.
 The 1947 agreement itself is defunct.
 But, its provisions were incorporated into the GATT 1994 agreement.
 That was designed to keep the trade agreements going while the WTO was being set up.
-Then, the GATT 1994 is itself a component of the WTO Agreement.
+So, the GATT 1994 is itself a component of the WTO Agreement.

 For 47 years, GATT reduced tariffs.
 This boosted world trade 8 percent a year during the 1950s and 1960s.
 That was faster than world economic growth.
 Trade grew from $332 billion in 1970 to $3.7 trillion in 1993.